Raymond Saunders (artist): Exhibitions

-1974 Pennsylvania Academy of Fine Arts, Philadelphia, PA

-1972-73 The Art Gallery, Philadelphia, PA; Providence Museum of Art, Providence, RI

-In addition to solo exhibitions, some of Saunders' notable group exhibitions are:

-2022 Just Above Midtown, Museum of Modern Art, New York, NY.; Afterimages: Pop Art and Beyond from the Fisher and SFMOMA Collections, San Francisco Museum of Art, San Francisco, CA.; On the Nature of Things, co-curated by Alex Gauber and Alex Fitzgerald, Andrew Kreps Gallery, New York, NY.; Drawing Connections: Raymond Saunders with Laura Vandenburg, Jordan Schnitzer Museum of Art, University of Oregon, Eugene, OR (two person exhibitions).

-2011 Now Dig This!
-Art and Black Los Angeles 1960-1980, Hammer Museum, Los Angeles, CA.

-2002 In the Spirit of Martin: The Living Legacy of Dr. Martin Luther King Jr. a traveling exhibition organized by The Smithsonian Institution and Verve Editions.; Houses of the Spirit: Works by African American Artists, Miami Dad Cultural Center, Miami, FL.

-1986 Martin Luther King: A Documentary, Eloise Smith Gallery, University of California, Santa Cruz, Santa Cruz, CA.

-1983 Recent Acquisitions in Contemporary Art, Part I, Museum of Art, Carnegie Institute, Pittsburgh, PA.

-1978 Musee des Arts Decoratifs, Paris, France.

-1977 Stedelijk Museum, Amsterdam, The Netherlands.

-1974 Weatherspoon Art Museum, University of North Carolina, Chapel Hill, NC.; Montgomery Museum of Fine Art, Montgomery, AL.; Indiana University Art Museum, Bloomfield, IN.

-1972-73 Galerie d'art, Universitie de Moncton, Moncton, Canada.; The Art Museum, Rhode Island School of Design, Providence, RI.

-1970 The Metropolitan Museum of Art, New York, NY

-Lastly, some notable public collections include the Carnegie Institute Museum of Art in Pittsburgh, Dartmouth College, Fisk University, Howard University, Metropolitan Museum of Art in New York, The Museum of Modern Art in New York, San Francisco Museum of Modern Art in California, University Art Museum in Berkeley, and The University of Texas' James A. Michener Collection in Austin.
-All of these places, and many more, have rights to house Raymond Saunders' art until further notice.
+Saunders work was highlighted in "Aesthetics of Graffiti" (1978) at the San Francisco Museum of Modern Art.
+In 1981 an eponymously titled show of his work was mounted at the Seattle Art Museum.

 Collections

-Raymond Saunders works are in collections including the Museum of Modern Art, National Gallery of Art, Philadelphia Museum of Art and the Walker Art Center.
+Saunders' works are in the collections of major institutions including the Museum of Modern Art, National Gallery of Art, Philadelphia Museum of Art, and the Walker Art Center.

 Other collections he is included in are the Achenbach Foundation for Graphic Arts at the Legion of Honor (San Francisco, California), Bank of America (San Francisco, California), the Carnegie Museum of Art (Pittsburgh, Pennsylvania, the Crocker Art Museum (Sacramento, California), Hunter College (New York, New York), Howard University (Washington, D.C.), the Metropolitan Museum of Art (New York, New York), the M. H. de Young Memorial Museum (San Francisco, California), the Museum of Contemporary Art (Los Angeles, California), the Museum of Modern Art (New York, New York), the Oakland Museum of California (Oakland, California), the Pennsylvania Academy of the Fine Arts (Philadelphia, Pennsylvania), the San Francisco Museum of Modern Art (San Francisco, California), the Berkeley Art Museum (Berkeley, California), the Walker Art Center, (Minneapolis, Minnesota), and the Whitney Museum of American Art(New York, New York).